Managing Information Overload - How to Navigate the Digital Flood

 1. Limit Your Sources to Three

 Audit your news apps, social media follows, and newsletters, then keep only the three most valuable.
 Sources you follow "just in case" are almost certainly noise.
 Information quality is inversely proportional to quantity.
+Books on information management can also be helpful.
+The first step in organizing information is not adding more but cutting back.

 2. Fix Your Information Intake Schedule